-The common living room offers DVDs, books and board games, while a rooftop terrace has barbecue facilities, which encourages guests to chill and socialise; smoking is permitted here.
-There’s a 24-hour security guard and CCTV monitoring the common areas.
+The common living room offers DVDs, books and board games, while a rear terrace has barbecue facilities, which encourages guests to chill and socialise; smoking is permitted here.

 Need help with getting tickets to the Singapore Flyer?
 The extremely friendly hostel staff will book tickets to several major Singapore attractions.
 And while luggage storage is officially payable, the hostel will store luggage of guests who arrive early at no cost before check-in and if you have a late flight to catch, will keep your bags for you without charge.

 From our conversations with the staff, they do their best to be as accommodating as possible and sensible when planning for rooms.
 For example, if you’re travelling with a group in low season, they could give you a room of your own at no extra charge for the one or two unused beds.